 Daily non-emergent medication will be kept in the Nurse's Office or in a locked medication box/file cabinet in the front office as deemed appropriate by the School Nurse.
 The School Nurse and delegated staff will be responsible for its supervision.
-Emergency rescue medications for individual students in the Lower School, such as epinephrine auto-injectors and inhalers, will be placed in the classroom first aid backpack.
+Emergency rescue medications for individual students in the Lower School, such as epinephrine auto-injectors and inhalers, will be placed in an emergency medication bag labeled with the student's name.
+Teachers will be responsible for ensuring that the medication follows the lower school student throughout the day.
 Responsible students in middle and high school who have healthcare provider authorization and who demonstrate proficiency may self-carry emergency medications.
 A Medication Administration Authorization Form must be on file with the School Nurse.